The Gospel According to John:

 a sacrament of gratitude

 It’s not accidental that all of this talk about murmuring occurs in connection with God providing life-giving food for his people—manna in the wilderness in the Old Testament, and Jesus as the bread of life in the sacrament of the Eucharist instituted in the New Testament.
 Despite God’s generous providential care, his people complain.
-The word Eucharist is from the Greek, and it means “thanksgiving.”
+The word “Eucharist” is from the Greek, and it means “thanksgiving.”
 Instead of giving thanks, God’s people choose to whine.
-It’s no wonder that God finds murmuring displeasing.
+It’s little wonder that God finds murmuring displeasing.
 You can learn more by reading “Eucharist,” the vocabulary box on page 46 in The Gospel According to John: An Encounter with Grace & Truth.

 Q&A—a verse that’s easy to misinterpret